Kodular/Documentation/docs/components/sensors/near-field.md

     |message|`text`|

-Indicates that a new tag has been detected.
-Currently this is only a plain text tag, as specified in the   manifest.
+Indicates that a new tag has been detected
+Currently this is only a plain text tag, as specified in themanifest.
 See Compiler.java.

 ### Tag Written